troytomlins/uc-funkit_shooter/README.txt

 Moving the player:
  - Your player is at the bottom of the screen.
 Use the navstick to move it left and right.
+ - You can loop around from the far right to the left.
+Eg if you move off the screen on the left, you will re-appear on the right

 Attacking:
  - Press down on the navstick to shoot at your opponent.
  - A shooting beam will appear on your screen, sending a bullet towards your enemy on their screen.